-Ever since I started ballhawking, I’ve been storing baseballs in my old childhood bedroom at my parents’ place.
+When I first started ballhawking, I kept all the baseballs in my old childhood bedroom at my parents’ place.
 My folks were never happy about the amount of space that my collection took up, but I convinced them to let me keep it there.
-What didn’t fit (or rather, what wasn’t allowed to remain) in the bedroom got sent downstairs to their DISASTER of a basement storage locker.
+What didn’t fit (or rather, what wasn’t allowed to remain) in the bedroom got moved to this DISASTER of a storage locker.
 Here’s what it looked like several years ago:

 Here’s another old photo of the locker: